Quantumzhao/Quantum-Abstract-Language/README.md

 - pattern matching

-  > Actually it supports a subset of ML style pattern matching
+  > Actually it supports a subset of CAML style pattern matching

 However, it does have good support for quantum data types and qubit operations, which will be discussed in detail in the following sections.